It is our mission. . .

 |MANDATORY CLAIMANT FRAUD PENALTY

-Recently passed federal and state laws require mandatory penalties for unemployment compensation claimants who commit fraud.
+Recently passed federal and state laws require mandatory penalties for unemployment insurance claimants who commit fraud.
 In addition to any other repayments and penalties, those committing fraud in Ohio also must pay a penalty equal to 25 percent of the benefits obtained fraudulently.
 The penalty applies to fraud committed during the initial application or in any subsequent weeks.

 The most common – and avoidable – overpayments occur when claimants return to work and fail to report it on their weekly claims.